armadillica/flamenco/README.md

 * DataTables

 ### User and Developer documentation
-Most of this document will be migrated into the `docs` folder, alongside with the user documentation.

-The documentation is made with Sphinx and uses the readthedocs.org theme, so make sure you have it installed.
+The documentation is built with Sphinx and uses the readthedocs.org theme, so make sure you have it installed.
 Instructions are available here:

 `https://github.com/snide/sphinx_rtd_theme`

 The `_build` contains the locally compiled documentation, which does not need to be committed to the branch.